 Aggravated Child Molestation

-There is also a more serious classification: Aggravated Child Molestation, which occurs when the alleged act physically injures the child or involves an act of sodomy.
+There is also a more serious classification: Aggravated Child Molestation In Georgia, which occurs when the alleged act physically injures the child or involves an act of sodomy.
 The penalties for this offense are even more severe and carry mandatory minimum sentences.

 Key Elements Prosecutors Must Prove